 Lydia is trained in a variety of treatment modalities, but takes her cues from the client to determine which approach is best for their particular needs and desires.
-She is certified in Dialectical Behavior Therapy (DBT), trained in Emotional Freedom Technique (EFT/tapping), trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Eye-Movement Desensitization Reprocessing (EMDR).
-Other favorite modalities include Christian Counseling, Expressive Arts, Play and Sand Tray Therapy.
+She is a certified Brain Health Coach, trained in Havening, Dialectical Behavior Therapy (DBT), Emotional Freedom Technique (EFT/tapping), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Eye-Movement Desensitization Reprocessing (EMDR).
+Other favorite modalities include Christian Counseling (Immanuel Prayer), Expressive Arts, Play and Sand Tray Therapy.
 She is a bi-lingual (English/Spanish-speaking) therapist, holds a Bachelor’s Degree from Bethel University in St. Paul, MN and a Master’s Degree in Clinical Social Work from Catholic University in Washington D.C.

 Lydia’s experience includes working with clients facing anxiety, depression, grief, mood disorders, women’s issues, sexual trauma, sex offender issues, common oppositional/spectrum diagnoses among children, teens, couples, single-parents and families in crisis.